The Gettysburg National Military Park Museum & Visitor Center is the official start to your Gettysburg visit.

 - Dine in the Refreshment Saloon, modeled after an actual Civil War-era saloon, for leisurely a-la-carte dining.

-- Step into President Dwight and First Lady Mamie Eisenhower’s weekend retreat and retirement home at the Eisenhower National Historic Site.
+- Step onto President Dwight and First Lady Mamie Eisenhower’s weekend retreat and retirement property at the Eisenhower National Historic Site.
 With its original furnishings and décor, the home offers an intimate perspective of home life for the Eisenhowers in the 1950s.
-A tour of the property includes the charming home, putting green, bountiful garden, entertainment patio, cattle barns and a skeet and trap shoot.
-The site is accessible via shuttle from the Museum & Visitor Center.
+A tour of the property includes the charming home, putting green, bountiful garden, tea house, cattle barns and skeet range.

 - Discover the George Spangler Farm & Field Hospital.
 Walk the grounds, hear the stories and feel the emotions of life–and death–at this historic farm suddenly transformed into a field hospital during the 1863 battle.
 The historic site with living history is available for ticket holders to the Gettysburg National Military Park Museum & Visitor Center during the summer season, Friday through Sunday.
 No additional charge for shuttle tickets and admission with the purchase of a Film, Cyclorama & Museum Experience ticket or your Friends of Gettysburg membership.
 Single timed shuttle tickets also available.
 Timed shuttle tickets depart the Museum & Visitor Center.
 Open on select dates for special events throughout the year.